Music of Azerbaijan: Ashiqs

 Ashiqs are traveling bards who sing and play the saz, a form of lute.
 Their songs are semi-improvised around a common base.
 This art is one of the symbols of Azerbaijani culture and considered an emblem of national identity and the guardian of Azerbaijani language, literature and music.

-Characterized by the accompaniment of the kopuz, a stringed musical instrument, the classical repertoire of Azerbaijani Ashiqs includes 200 songs, 150 literary-musical compositions known as dastans, nearly 2,000 poems, and numerous stories.

 Since 2009 the art of Azerbaijani Ashiqs has been inscribed on the Representative List of the Intangible Cultural Heritage of Humanity.

 Meykhana

 Meykhana is a distinctive Azerbaijani literary and folk rap tradition, consisting of an unaccompanied song performed by one or more people improvising on a particular subject.
 Meykhana is distinct from spoken word poetry in that it is performed in time to a beat.

 Meykhana is often compared to hip hop music, also known as national rap among Azerbaijani residents, as it also includes performers that is spoken lyrically, in rhyme and verse, generally to an instrumental or synthesized beat.
 Performers also incorporate synthesizers, drum machines, and live bands.
 Meykhana masters may write, memorize, or improvise their lyrics and perform their works a cappella or to a beat.